Gussak/ArxLaetansMod/README.md

 Obs.: other PR_.* branches may not be ready yet, may contain backup/untested commits, complicated code and loads of unecessary comments and commented dead code.

 PS.: These are tests and may not be working yet or may just be useless:
-/PR_UsemeshOtherEnt command 'usemesh' now accepts other entityID to apply it
+/PR_UsemeshOtherEnt command 'usemesh' now accepts other entityID to apply it.
+No need to expand the ID.
 /PR_WeaponCmdOtherEnt weapon command accepts an entity to apply it now. no need to expand the ID
 /PR_CmtAtOtherEnt_Behavior_Setmovemode_Settarget Let other entities be set by these commands: behavior, setmovemode, settarget.
 No need to expand their IDs.
 /PR_SaveLoadConsoleHistory just saves and loads for now, no proper integration yet...